Did Tamar Braxton Shade Adrienne Bailon & ‘The Real’ At The Daytime Emmys?

 Tamar Braxton posted a number of snaps of herself and Toni on the Emmys red carpet to her Instagram account, seemingly throwing some subtle shade at her former co-hosts by calling her sister the “Best date EVER” after Braxton attended the award show with her The Real co-hosts last year mere weeks before their feud over her firing boiled over.

-The Real co-hosts, who now host the daytime talk show as a four piece, also seemed to throw a little shade in Tamar’s direction on the social media site after posting snaps of themselves walking the red carpet together without acknowledging Braxton’s attendance or the fact that she too was nominated with the group.
+The Real co-hosts, who now host the daytime talk show as a four piece, also seemed to throw a little shade in Tamar’s direction on the social media site after posting snaps of themselves walking the red carpet together without acknowledging Braxton’s attendance or the fact that she, too, was nominated with the group.

 “Couldn’t do it without all of our unbelievable fans… YOU guys.
 Thank you for tonight @daytimeemmys,” Jeannie captioned a photo of herself, Loni, Adrienne and Tamera on the Emmys red carpet, after which some Tamar fans hit back in the comments section by alluding to their feud.